 Years later, Microsoft settled on a cloud ERP strategy with two choices: Microsoft Dynamics 365 Finance (formerly Microsoft Dynamics 365 Finance and Operations) and Microsoft Dynamics 365 Business Central — more on that later.

 Microsoft Dynamics 365 Finance launched commercially in October 2016 and targets the upper end of the midmarket.
 Microsoft Dynamics 365 Finance is a robust ERP with strong support for finance, and it offers additional modules for supply chain management, sales (CRM), HR, commerce and more.
-However, only about 3,000 customers are believed to currently be live in the cloud on Dynamics 365 Finance.
+However, only a few thousand customers are believed to currently be live in the cloud on Dynamics 365 Finance.

 Interested in Learning More?